Healthy Apple Crisp!

 An Apple A Day...

 I LOVE apples!
 I eat one almost every day.
 I train for performance, so I fuel my body with good quality carbs, such as apples and oats (hence my apple crisp recipe).
-As an intermittent faster, I train fasted, and enjoy my carbs at night.
-This works well for me because I don't like eating breakfast in the morning (it makes me feel nauseous), and I like to eat carbs at night.
-For more information about intermittent fasting, head over to my Fat Loss Fast System.
+As an intermittent faster, I train fasted, and enjoy my carbs in the afternoon.
+This works well for me because I don't like eating breakfast in the morning (it makes me feel nauseous).
+If you want to stop dieting, ... then check out my Fat Loss Fast System.
+It's my common sense approach to eating because your diet shouldn't be a full-time job and it shouldn't cause anxiety.
+You can also sign up for my free intermittent fasting tutorials here.